 - The Freeze Panes option can freeze a portion of the data to keep it visible while you scroll through the rest of the main Worksheet.

-- If you want to keep only the top row visible while you scrolling down, use the Freeze Top Row feature.
+- If you want to keep only the top row visible while you scroll down, use the Freeze Top Row feature.

 - Keep the first column visible using the Freeze First Column command.